Tekz08/CombineHits/README.md

 ## Features
 - Combines multiple hits from abilities into single totals
-- Tracks highest hits in a leaderboard with location and time
+- Tracks highest hits in a leaderboard with location, target, and time
-- Movable display frame
+- Movable/lockable display frame

 ## Supported Abilities